-- Preview Email Newsletter

 WASHINGTON, July 11 -- Citizens Against Government Waste (CAGW) has submitted a public comment letter to the U.S. Department of Justice (DOJ) and the Federal Trade Commission (FTC) regarding their investigation into "Unfair and Anticompetitive Practices in Live Ticketing."
 The organization, which represents over one million members, emphasizes the importance of a competitive ticket marketplace and the necessity of transparency in ticket pricing.

-In the letter, Thomas A. Schatz, CAGW President, more ST
+In the letter, Thomas A. Schatz, CAGW President, expressed strong support for the competitive natur more ST

 Cleveland-Cliffs Voices Concerns Over Proposed Cuyahoga River Navigation Restrictions (10)